-The Spatial Configuration Task was developed in 2013 by us at NeuroLab.ca, as a replacement for the traditional tasks used to measure the ability to generate a mental representation of the environment.
+The Spatial Configuration Task was developed in 2013 by us at NeuroLab.ca, intended as a replacement for the traditional tasks (like the Cognitive Map Task) used to measure the ability to generate a mental representation of the environment.
 The spatial configuration task was designed to be quick to administer and feature a randomizeable environment, so the task can be re-taken if necessary and new environments can be generated instantaneously.

 The Four Mountains Task